Search Articles

 What Is Jury Duty?

 Jury service allows American citizens to take part in the government’s judicial process.
-You are legally obligated to answer a jury summons.
+Under law, as a citizen of the United States, you must answer a jury summons.

-Potential jurors are selected at random from among those individuals in a given state who meet certain qualifications.
+The justice system randomly selects potential jurors from among residents in a given state who meet certain criteria.
 For instance, to qualify for jury service, you must:

-Prospective jurors for a case are then narrowed down to those who are determined eligible to serve.
-In certain circumstances, you may be excused from jury duty.
+Prospective jurors for a case are then narrowed down during the jury selection process to those who are determined eligible to serve.
+In certain circumstances, the court may release you from jury duty.
 So even if you have received a summons for jury duty, you may not ultimately end up sitting in on a case.
 Again, note that laws regarding jury duty and applicable exemptions can vary by state.

-You may be selected to serve as a juror on a criminal case or a civil case.
-As a member of a jury, you are responsible for listening to the evidence in a case and, with your fellow jurors, making an impartial decision about the case based on the evidence that has been presented.
+In serving as a juror, you might hear a criminal case or a civil case.
+You are responsible for listening to the evidence in a case.
+You and other members of a jury must then decide fairly about the case based on the evidence shown.

 What Happens If I Miss Jury Duty?

-Failing to appear for jury duty is against the law.
+Failing to report for jury service is against the law.
 If you receive a summons, be sure to mark your calendar.
-You will be notified weeks, and often months, in advance of when you will be scheduled to appear.
+You will receive notice weeks, and often months, in advance of when you will need to appear.
 Ignoring your summons may result in a fine, and if you do this numerous times, you could even face jail time.

 Created date: 06/10/2016